-And in this world of aggregated beings the physiologist sees the autonomous cells of blood, of the tissues, of the nervecenters; he recognizes the millions of white corpuscles - the phagocytes - who wend their way to the parts of the body infected by microbes in order to give battle to the invaders.
+And in this world of aggregated beings the physiologist sees the autonomous cells of blood, of the tissues, of the nerve-centers; he recognizes the millions of white corpuscles-the phagocytes-who wend their way to the parts of the body infected by microbes in order to give battle to the invaders.
 More than that: in each microscopic cell he discovers today a world of autonomous organisms, each of which lives its own life, looks for well-being for itself and attains it by grouping and associating itself with others.
-In short, each individual is a cosmos of organs, each organ is a cosmos of cells, each cell is a cosmos of infinitely small ones; and in this complex world, the wellof the butcheries in Madagascar, in Tonkin, in Turkoman's land everywhere, to which is given the name of war.
-And, finally, each year hundreds and even thousands of years of imprisonment are distributed among the rebellious workers of the two continents, and the wives and children, who are thus condemned to explate the so-called crimes of their fathers, are doomed to the darkest misery.
-The rebels are transported to Siberia, to Biribi, to Noumea and to Guiana; and in those places of exile the convicts are shot down like dogs for the least act of insubordination.
-What a terrible indictment the balance sheet of the sufferings endured by workers and their friends, during this last quarter of a century, would be!
-What a multitude of horrible details that are unknown to the public at large and that would haunt you like a nightmare if I ventured to tell you them tonight!
-What a fit of passion each page would provoke if the martyrology of the modern forerunners of the great Social Revolution were written! - Well, then, we have lived through such a history, and each one of us has read whole pages from that book of blood and misery.
+In short, each individual is a cosmos of organs, each organ is a cosmos of cells, each cell is a cosmos of infinitely small ones; and in this complex world, the well-being of the whole depends entirely on the sum of well-being enjoyed by each of the least microscopic particles of organized matter.
+A whole revolution is thus produced in the philosophy of life.